 In 2012, IFIT organised an influential amicus brief, successfully intervening before the Constitutional Court on the question of the future political participation of FARC combatants.
 Later, through its executive director, IFIT played a unique first-hand role inside the peace talks, working in Havana as the international expert advisor to the Colombian government delegation during the 18 months of the negotiation of victims’ issues with the FARC rebel group, which culminated in a transitional justice accord in December 2015.

 As the peace talks came to a close, IFIT went a step further.
 In an effort to ensure that the firsthand knowledge acquired during the negotiations would remain organised and available during the implementation phase, IFIT created the Brain Trust for the Colombian Transition: a unique platform of 16 expert advisors who played key roles during the Havana talks.
-Since its creation, the Brain Trust has become a major voice of political and civic dialogue and a trusted resource for policy analysis and advice on issues related to the peace accord and its implementation.
+Since its creation, the Brain Trust has become a major voice of de-polarizing dialogue and a trusted resource for policy analysis and advice on issues related to the peace accord and its implementation.
 By its mere existence, it helps avoid the typical dispersion of institutional memory and knowledge when a negotiation ends and a peacebuilding phase begins.